About the Author

 Bright Hopes for the Future

-While I celebrate the mystery of this literary page & project, my hope for the future is that Vessels of Light will one day live to develop into an lively literary journal, one where artists, poets, and creative writers alike will be encouraged to carry the light they have been given into their literary works, through glistening words that ultimately glorify God.
+While I celebrate the mystery of this literary page & passion project, my hope for the future is that Vessels of Light will one day live to develop into an lively literary journal and print publication — one where artists, poets, and creative writers alike will be encouraged to carry the light they have been given into their literary works, through deep, glistening words that ultimately glorify our Creator.

 © 2024 Vessels of Light